John Freeman (British politician): Political career

-After his return to Britain, he was selected as Labour candidate for Watford and was elected as a Member of Parliament in the 1945 election.
+After Freeman's return to Britain, he was selected as Labour candidate for Watford and was elected as a Member of Parliament in the 1945 election.

-In September 1947, he was appointed Vice-President of the Army Council, the supreme administering body of the British Army.
+In September 1947, Freeman was appointed Vice-President of the Army Council, the supreme administering body of the British Army.

-Originally, Freeman was on the Bevanite left-wing of the Party, although also supported by Hugh Dalton who liked to go 'talent-spotting' among young MPs.
+Freeman was originally on the Bevanite left-wing of the party, although also supported by Hugh Dalton, who liked to go 'talent-spotting' among young MPs.
 He rose quickly through the ministerial ranks, but resigned along with Aneurin Bevan and Harold Wilson in 1951 over National Health Service charges.
 He stood down as an MP at the 1955 general election.